 Selenium Prevents Mercury Toxicity

-People, especially pregnant women, have shied away from eating seafood since mercury warnings in seafood were frequently reported in the media.
+Most people, especially pregnant women, have shied away from eating seafood since mercury warnings in seafood were frequently reported in the media.
 Those alerts were based on four major population studies.
 Further research, however, uncovered an unexpected finding: Eating fish doesn’t cause mercury toxicity, it actually prevents it!

-To maintain healthy mercury and selenium levels, eat sustainable ocean seafood without worry but avoid tilefish, king mackerel, swordfish and shark (making up only 0.5% of total U.S. fish intake).
+To maintain healthy mercury and selenium levels, eat sustainable ocean seafood without worry, but avoid tilefish, king mackerel, swordfish and shark (making up only 0.5% of total U.S. fish intake).
 These are all species of fish that are low in selenium while high in mercury.
 Ninety-seven percent of freshwater fish in the United States have proper balances, but lake and river caught fish are highly dependent on the selenium in the soil surrounding the water.

 Seafood Boosts IQs

 Further research with other large populations found that not only is there not a mercury issue with seafood, but that consuming seafood can actually make you smarter.
 Fish consumption was associated with increased IQs in these studies.
 In the US World Trade Center study, high mercury exposure had a detrimental effect.
 But when seafood eaters were separated out, they were found to be almost 10 IQ points higher than the non-fish eaters.
 In another study involving 1400 moms and their children in the United Kingdom, higher maternal fish consumption during pregnancy reflected higher IQs with better scholastic and social performance in their children, even twenty years later.

 In 2014 the FDA evaluated the effects of eating fish during pregnancy and found that pregnant women who ate two seafood meals (8 to 12 oz) per week improved their child’s IQ by 3.3 points by nine years of age.